projectsveltos/sveltos/docs/addons/kustomize.md

           Version: v1.2.0
     ```

-During deployment, Sveltos injects these values into the template, replacing the placeholders:
+During deployment, Sveltos injects these values into the template, replacing the below placeholders.

 - {{ default "west" .Region }} is replaced with "east" (from the ClusterProfile's values).
 - {{ .Version }} is replaced with "v1.2.0" (from the ClusterProfile's values).

-This process transforms the template into the following concrete deployment manifest:
+Taking this approach, we tranform the template into a concrete deployment manifest like the below.

 !!! example ""
     ```yaml